 To donate your cord blood you must be aged 17 or over.

 Most people are able to donate their cord blood.
-However, as with all blood we must make sure that each donation is as safe as possible for the patient.
+However, we must make sure that each donation is as safe as possible for the patient.
 We therefore ask our cord blood donors a series of lifestyle and medical questions to make sure that every donation is suitable for transplant.

 Unfortunately, we cannot collect your cord blood if you are carrying twins or other multiples.
 This is because the placenta will be smaller than with single births, and we will not be able to collect enough cord blood from the placenta to achieve a donation volume sufficient for transplant.